 - Tomato Hornworm Distribution: Widespread throughout all North America

-- Tomato Hornworm Host Plants: Tomato, eggplant, pepper, potato, tobacco
+- Tomato Hornworm Host Plants: Solanaceae crops such as tomato, eggplant, pepper, potato, tobacco

-- Tomato Hornworm Lifespan: 2 weeks as a larval caterpillar, then matures as a moth
+- Tomato Hornworm Life Cycle: 2 weeks as a larval caterpillar, then matures as a moth

 - Tomato Hornworm Predators: Finches, bluebirds, blackbirds, predatory wasps